 #5 Create HDR (filters, bracketing or underexposure)

 I have mentioned this before in other articles, but it’s still good advice.
-For the sunrise photography, the exposure difference between the sky and the foreground is immense, and you need some tools to compensate.
+For the sunrise photography, as well as sunset photography, the exposure difference between the sky and the foreground is immense, and you need some tools to compensate.
 If you are shooting something with a flat horizon line, you can get away with the filters.
 Otherwise, I suggest using bracketing.
 This way you have better control of the final result.
 Please refer to the Exposing Photos Correctly section of the Seascape Guide.

 The only addition I’d like to make is – don’t mess with HDR making programs like Photomatix.
 You could, however, try how Lightroom or Photoshop merges into HDR as they do it more accurately.
 But it’s better to learn to do it manually, either using luminosity masks or other techniques.